slatedocs/slate/source/includes/_rest_api.md

 <h1 id="delta-exchange-api-v2-orders">Orders</h1>

-Placing Orders, Cancelling Orders, Placing batch orders, Cancelling batch orders, Get Open orders, Change Orders Leverage
+Placing Orders, Cancelling Orders, Placing batch orders, Cancelling batch orders, Get Open orders, Change Orders Leverage.
+Rate limits have been introduced recently that allows only set number of operations inside a matching engine in a timeframe.
+The current rate limits is 500 operations/sec for each product.
+For ex - placing 50 orders in a batch is equivalent to 50 operations as these orders will be processed by matching engine.
+Rate limits do not apply when cancelling orders.

 ## Place Order